Exact formulas for the normalizing constants of Wishart distributions for graphical models: Supplementary Material

 By the Binet-Cauchy formula (\cite[p.~1]{Karlin1968}),

 Hence by the Multinomial Theorem,

 Collecting all terms, we find that

-The two gamma integrals are computed easily, so only the integral over the variables $K_{BB}$ remains to be evaluated, and we shall evaluate that integral in terms of a normalizing constant for the graph $G_B$.
+The gamma integrals over $\kappa_1$ and $\kappa_2$ are computed readily, so only the integral over the variables $K_{BB}$ remains to be evaluated, and we shall evaluate that integral in terms of a normalizing constant for the graph $G_B$.
 First, note that

 where

 Let $E_{ij}$ denote the entry of $E_{BB}$ corresponding to nodes $i$ and $j$ in $B$.
 Then

 By collecting all terms, we obtain the desired result. \end{proof}